aklein4/LiNet/README.md

 # LiNet

 LiNet is a neural net architecture that replaces the weights of a standard feed-forward network with linear transfer functions.
-This allows the network to efficiently operate on online time-series data more efficiently than existing convolutional approaches, and train more efficiently than existing recurrent approaches.
+This allows the network to operate on online time-series data more efficiently than existing convolutional approaches, and train more efficiently than existing recurrent approaches.

 ## Information